 Overall the research has brought about some very interesting information, including the observation that individuals are less able to recognize and interpret the level of stress they are experiencing in a particular situation than the measuring devices reading their EDA.

-The results of the research will be published at the conference for Engineering in Medicine and Biology in Berlin in July 2019.
+The results of the research were published at the conference for Engineering in Medicine and Biology in Berlin in July 2019.

 Research at University of Jyväskylä: The Moodmetric index correlates with the stress hormone cortisol